jeffgeorge/phpbb-docker/README.md

 This is particularly useful when using the container with orchestration systems like Docker Swarm, Kubernetes, or Docker Compose with health checks.

-## Troubleshooting
+## Troubleshooting Tips

-### Common Issues
+### Common Issues and Solutions

 1. **Database Connection Errors**:

-   - Verify your database credentials are correct
+   - Double-check your database credentials and connection settings
-   - Ensure the database server is accessible from the phpBB container
+   - Verify network connectivity between containers
-   - For external databases, check network connectivity and firewall rules
+   - For MySQL, ensure the user has proper privileges

 2. **Permission Issues**: